-- Intentional interactions: Residential learning staff get to know our students and help them as they adjust to life in college.
+- Intentional interactions: Residential learning staff get to know our students through everyday conversations and help them as they adjust to life in college.
 Staff members provide guidance and celebrate important milestones with our students.

-- Passive educational opportunities: Student staff create opportunities for students to learn on the go through chats, information tables, and bulletin boards.
+- Passive educational opportunities: Student staff create opportunities for students to learn on-the-go using informational bulletin boards, flyers, posters, and more.

-- Community builder events: Student staff regularly host small events designed to foster social connections among residents.
-Events may include group fun runs, community bake offs, video game tournaments, board games, arts and crafts, and coffee and conversation nights.
+- Community builder events: Student staff regularly host small events on their floors designed to foster social connections among residents.
+Events may include destressing activities, baking cookies and watching movies together, video game tournaments, board games, arts and crafts, and floor contests.

 · Community learning plan events: Residential learning staff, university partners, and special guests work together to plan large community events designed to enhance students’ on-campus experiences and connect the lessons learned in the classroom to life on campus.
 Our university partners bring resources into our communities to host events, workshops, socials, and other activities designed to help students get involved, meet other students, and gain skills both in and out of the classroom.